‘You've reached the weekly invitation limit’ – message from LinkedIn

 4. Scan & Revisit for better accuracy

 It always helps to tidy up your list before you send out your connection requests too.
 So make sure you use our ‘scan and revisit’ function for better accuracy of who you then go on to invite to connect.
 This really makes sense if your numbers are restricted to 100.

 Don’t get too hooked up on the size of your network for now.
 After all, there’s no point having a big network that you don’t do anything with.
 By retargeting your LinkedIn connections and segmenting them by tags, you can work harder on the next stage in your sales pipeline and perfect this to see more more leads come out of the bottom.
-With the Dux-Dash (which comes with Turbo) you can analyse conversion rates at every step of your LinkedIn process.
+With the Dux-Dash (which comes with Dux-Soup Turbo, which you can try for free if you're not already a Dux-user) you can analyse conversion rates at every step of your LinkedIn process.
 This is how smart marketers and sales reps improve results.

 As a Turbo user commented, ‘Once you connect with a prospect, it’s just the start of the journey.
 Nurturing your network is where we as a sales team often drop the ball, always wanting the next shiny thing – use this opportunity to start working your network properly!’

 For LinkedIn Sales Nav users, we suggest creating a support ticket directly with LinkedIn if you are encountering restrictions with your account.
 You can do this at https://www.linkedin.com/help/sales-navigator/ask and follow the steps shown below.